When your body thinks you're dying

 You've been to A&E. They ran tests.
 Your heart is fine.
 But the panic attacks keep coming.
 Now you're afraid to go places, do things, be anywhere you can't escape from if it happens again.

-The panic is what happens when something unbearable is trying to surface and your system desperately wants to keep it down.
-Your body floods with adrenaline to mobilise you for fight or flight, but there's nothing external to fight or flee from.
+The panic may be what happens when something unbearable is trying to surface and your system is trying to keep it down.
+Your body floods with adrenaline to mobilise you for fight or flight, but there may be nothing external to fight or flee from.
 So you're left with all that terror and nowhere to put it.

-Psychodynamic therapy asks what your panic attacks are protecting you from.
-What feeling or thought or truth is so overwhelming that your body would rather have you believe you're dying than let you feel it?
+Psychodynamic therapy asks what your panic attacks may be protecting you from.
+What feeling, thought or truth has become so overwhelming that your body responds as if you are in danger?

 We meet weekly or twice-weekly and work with what the panic is trying to communicate.
 Not by triggering attacks deliberately, but by paying attention to what's happening in your life when they occur.

-Often panic attacks cluster around specific situations: before conflict, after intimacy, when you're alone, when you're trapped.
+Sometimes panic attacks cluster around specific situations: before conflict, after intimacy, when you're alone, when you're trapped.
 These patterns are clues.
-They point to what your system is trying to protect you from.
+They may point to what your system is trying to protect you from.

 We'll also work with what happens in the room.
 The moments your breathing changes, when you dissociate slightly, when anxiety spikes even though we're just talking.
-Your body is always communicating - we just need to learn its language.
+Your body may be communicating before language has caught up.